xAlexV/mvx-winter-coding-challenge-2024/smart-contract/citizen-nft-minting-sc-info.md

 - The "CITIZEN" NFT is issued and transferred to the user's address.
 - Emits a `claim_event`.

+### 3. Upgrading to a "SOLDIER" NFT
+- Users call the `request_upgrade_to_soldier` endpoint with:
+  - `5 GOLD` tokens.
+  - `5 ORE` tokens.
+- The contract validates the tokens and burns them.
+- An upgrade request is recorded with the current timestamp.
+- Emits an `upgrade_request_event`.

+### 4. Claiming the "SOLDIER" Upgrade
+- After 1 hour, users call the `claim_soldier` endpoint, providing the nonce of the "CITIZEN" NFT to be upgraded.
+- The contract checks:
+  - If the upgrade request exists.
+  - If the 1-hour waiting period has passed.
+- The "CITIZEN" NFT attributes are updated to reflect the "SOLDIER" status.
+- Emits a `claim_event`.

 ---

 ## Example

-### 1. Mint Request
+### 1. Minting a "CITIZEN" NFT
 - A user requests to mint a "CITIZEN" NFT by sending `10 WOOD` and `15 FOOD` tokens.
-- The contract validates the tokens and burns them.
+- The contract validates the tokens, burns them, and records the request timestamp.
-- The mint request is recorded with the current timestamp.

-### 2. Claiming the NFT
 - After 1 hour, the user calls `claim_citizen`.
-- The contract issues the NFT and transfers it to the user's address.
+- The contract issues the "CITIZEN" NFT to the user.

+### 2. Upgrading to a "SOLDIER"
+- A user requests an upgrade by sending `5 GOLD` and `5 ORE` tokens, along with the nonce of their "CITIZEN" NFT.
+- The contract validates the tokens, burns them, and records the upgrade request timestamp.
+- After 1 hour, the user calls `claim_soldier` with the nonce of their "CITIZEN" NFT.
+- The contract updates the NFT attributes to reflect the "SOLDIER" status.

 ---

 ## Design Considerations

 ### 1. Resource Validation
-- The contract ensures only `WOOD` and `FOOD` tokens are accepted.
+- The contract ensures only tokens with the correct prefixes are accepted for minting and upgrading.
-- Tokens are burned to maintain the supply constraints.

 ### 2. Timing Logic
-- The 1-hour waiting period is enforced to simulate real-world delays in character creation.
+- A 1-hour waiting period is enforced for both minting and upgrading to simulate real-world delays.

+### 3. NFT Attribute Update
+- The NFT's dynamic attributes are updated using the MultiversX `nft_update_attributes` functionality to reflect the upgraded status.

-### 3. Extendability
+### 4. Extendability
-- The contract can be extended to support additional characters with different resource requirements and waiting periods.
+- Additional character upgrades can be added with different resource requirements and waiting periods.

 ---

-This smart contract provides a robust and secure mechanism for minting character NFTs based on resource burning and timed claims.
+This smart contract provides a secure and extensible system for minting and upgrading character NFTs through resource burning and dynamic NFT attribute updates.